ProjectAtlantis-dev/sample-bot-py/README.md

-# sample python bot client
+## Description

+Sample Python bot client that connects to Atlantis will be here